lukateras/python-fraudrecord/README.md

 - function `query(api_code: APICode, **data_vars: str) -> QueryResponse`

-  Makes a query request to the API and returns a `QueryResponse`.
+  Makes a request to the Query API and returns a `QueryResponse`.

 ### `fraudrecord.query.cli`